vanHeemstraPublications/dev-to/articles/go-infrastructure-with-crossview.md

 ### Searching Your Empire

-In late-game Monopoly, you’ve got properties everywhere.
-“Wait, do I own the utilities?
-Which railroads do I have?”
+In late-game Monopoly, you've got properties everywhere.
+"Wait, do I own the utilities?
+Which railroads do I have?"

 Crossview has a search bar.
-Type “database” and boom—every database resource across every namespace.
-Type “production” and see everything in prod.
+Type "database" and boom—every database resource across every namespace.
+Type "production" and see everything in prod.

 ```
 Search: "postgresql"